lounotlew/Sentweetment2/README.md

 ### Installation

+Sentweetment2 is available on http://loutnotlew.pythonanywhere.com.

-Sentweetment 2 was written in Python 3.6, and may not work with Python 2.
+If you want to run it on your local machine (Sentweetment 2 was written in Python 3.6, and will not work with Python 2):

 Required packages/frameworks:
 - ``django``: (``pip3 install django``)